Vishuddh/Vishuddh/README.md

 # vishuddh

-A new Flutter project.
+This Project is for people of jain community.
+We are providing some religious  books at one platform Vishuddh for those who are interested to read.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: